luctius/genpacket/README.md

 Examples can be found in the test directory

-On Mac OSX installing from source requires bison 3.0.2 which can be installed using homebrew
+On Mac OSX installing from source requires bison 3.0.2 or greater which can be installed using homebrew

     $ brew install bison

 then configure like this:

     $ YACC=/usr/local/opt/bison/bin/bison ./configure

+Then you can install with:

+    $ make && make install

+##### Test dependencies:
+- libcheck
+- bats

+Libcheck van be installed using homebrew on mac with:
+    $brew install check